modelbricks/modelbricks.github.io/pages/construction.md

   </table>
 </center>

 Species were modified so that they were constructed of individual molecules.
-By completing this step, each species became much more comprehensive and the constituent parts are clearly shown.
+By completing this step, each species became much more comprehensive and the constituent parts were clearly displayed.

 <center>
   <table>